 Homes for Lambeth is a new group of companies which will be wholly owned by the council.
-It will be able to access money which the council can’t.
-It will use this money to build homes at council rent, intermediate rent and market rent levels with options for long tenancies and stable rents.
+It will build homes at council rent, intermediate rent and market rent levels with options for long tenancies and stable rents.
 We need these better homes for existing residents, and more new homes to help tackle Lambeth’s housing crisis.

 Homes for Lambeth will sell and rent some homes at market rates which will pay for the new and better homes and will also allow the council to reinvest the 15-20% development surplus that private developers normally make back into the borough.

 The way Homes for Lambeth will be structured puts its governance firmly within the council’s democratic structures.
 A new ‘Ownership and Stewardship’ panel will be created.
 All decisions made by the cabinet will be based on recommendations from this panel and will be subject to the normal checks and balances of the council’s constitution.
 The panel will initially be made up of: